git/git.github.io/rev_news/drafts/edition-110.md

 * [What's cooking in git.git (Mar 2024, #05; Tue, 19)](https://lore.kernel.org/git/xmqqil1iqi37.fsf@gitster.g/)

-  Last March, Junio Hamano, the Git maintainer, sent one of the usual "What's cooking in git.git" emails that describe the current state of the patch series that might be merged into the development branches (mostly "master", "next" and "seen").
+  In March, Junio Hamano, the Git maintainer, sent one of the usual "What's cooking in git.git" emails that describe the current state of the patch series that might be merged into the development branches (mostly "master", "next" and "seen").

-  The patch series are listed in these emails along with some related information using a custom format.
-That format consists in the following elements:
+  The patch series are listed in these emails along with some related information in a custom format, including the following elements:

     - a title line, for example:

     > * bl/cherry-pick-empty (2024-03-11) 7 commits

-	where `bl` are the initials of the author, and `cherry-pick-empty` an actual title,
+	where `bl` are the initials of the author, and `cherry-pick-empty` the series title,

 	- a patch list, for example: